shanwangshan/uniformity_tolerance/README.md

 In order to analyze the reason why ACL loss brings improvement in performance.
 We analyze the feature embeddings from  uniformity and tolerance point of view with respect to different temperature.

+ The motivation of applying ACL is demonstrated [here](https://github.com/shanwangshan/problems_of_infonce), the Self-supervised ACL is implementated [here](https://github.com/shanwangshan/Self_supervised_ACL), and the supervised ACL is implementated [here](https://github.com/shanwangshan/supervised_ACL).
+For more details, please see from our paper *"Self-supervised learning of audio representations using angular contrastive loss"*.

 ### Uniformity

 Uniformity is calculated as below,